yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-21-GAN-walkthrough-2.md

 pip3 install pandas
 ```

-__For GCP__
+__For GCP__<br>
-Set up your gcloud compute instance using this:[https://medium.com/@howkhang/ultimate-guide-to-setting-up-a-google-cloud-machine-for-fast-ai-version-2-f374208be43](https://medium.com/@howkhang/ultimate-guide-to-setting-up-a-google-cloud-machine-for-fast-ai-version-2-f374208be43)
+Set up your gcloud compute instance using this: [https://medium.com/@howkhang/ultimate-guide-to-setting-up-a-google-cloud-machine-for-fast-ai-version-2-f374208be43](https://medium.com/@howkhang/ultimate-guide-to-setting-up-a-google-cloud-machine-for-fast-ai-version-2-f374208be43)

 Then, install AWSCLI and Keras.
 We are ready!!